Hey, I’m Paris!

 My Story

-Suddenly, the message behind the book took on more urgency.
-If this could happen to me–it could happen to anyone!
-And I wanted people to be prepared.
+Suddenly, the message behind my work became even more urgent.
+If this could happen to someone with a Harvard degree and years of experience, it could happen to anyone.
+And I wanted people—especially young people just starting out—to be prepared.

 As someone who grew up in a working class family – with bouts of outright poverty sprinkled in – I had certainly come a long way from living in housing projects in St. Louis, MO.